kevkaleido/group-trip/readme.md

 ## Features

 1. **Trip Planning**
-   - Create a new trip with start and end dates, and a destination.
    - Manage participants by adding and removing them from the trip.
    - Plan activities and mark them as done.